 It can help give those last window shoppers the final push to press the buy button.

-Email and SMS are not each other's enemies.
-However, they complement each other perfectly and should both be considered in your Black Friday strategy.
+Email, SMS and RCS are not each other's enemies.
+However, they complement each other perfectly and should all be considered in your Black Friday strategy.

 SMS works best for short, concrete messages that your followers can act on immediately.
-Sometimes you want to say a little more and perhaps use more visual aids to promote your message.
-Email could be the answer.
+Sometimes a visual element can help clarify your message, and RCS is ideal for that.
+Other times, you'll want to say a little more, and email can be the answer.

 In the week leading up to Black Friday, you can send one or more emails to your followers teasing your upcoming offers and showcasing some of your bestsellers.

 Now your followers know what to expect.
-Therefore, when the offers hit, you can send them a specific SMS with your desired message - for example, a discount code, a link or other information that your offers have started.
+Therefore, when the offers hit, you can send them a specific SMS or RCS with your desired message - for example, a discount code, a video or other information that your offers have started.
 Likewise, your target audience will know exactly what your message is and why they are receiving your message.

-When you create synergy between the longer email messages and the shorter, more personalised SMS messages, you leave the consumer with a positive overall impression and increase the chances of buying from you.
+When you create synergy between the longer messages on email, the visual and personalised messages on RCS and the shorter messages on SMS, you leave the consumer with a positive overall impression and increase the chances of buying from you.
 This is especially true on days like Black Friday.

 More tips for your Black Friday strategy